 To get a better idea of what the Spanish Latte is and why it resembles so many other drinks, I reached out to four coffee professionals in Saudi Arabia, where the drink is currently a coffee shop menu staple.

 I spoke to Osamah Al-Awwam, the Owner of The Roasting House in Riyadh and Manuel Torres, Head Roaster at Brew92 in Jeddah.
 I also spoke to Maria Pavani, Ally Coffee’s Middle East and North Africa Representative and Owner of Tres Marias Coffee Company, who is currently based in Dubai in the United Arab Emirates.
-Finally, I spoke to Faisal Alhamrani, who is the Owner of Kōhī Coffee Roasters which is due to open later in 2020.
+Finally, I spoke to Faisal Alhamrani, who is the Owner of Kōhī Coffee Roasters, which relocated to Bangkok, Thailand in September 2022.

 While little is known on where the Spanish Latte came from or who invented it, Faisal and Osamah agree that it’s a variation on the Vietnamese Coffee.
 Faisal says, “A Spanish Latte, in my opinion, is best described as a less dense version of Vietnamese Coffee”, while Osamah says the “Spanish Latte is a twist on the Vietnamese Coffee… Baristas make a show out of pouring two hot espresso shots over a cup of fresh milk, ice cubes, and a base of condensed milk, creating a cup with layers of different colours and flavours.”